ansible/workshops/exercises/ansible_security/1.3-snort/README.md

 Let's have a look at how this playbook can be re-written to use the roles directly.
 To do this, we first need to download and install the role on our control host.
 There are different ways to do this but a very convenient way is the command line tool `ansible-galaxy`.
 This tool installs roles directly from the archives, Git URLs and from [Ansible Galaxy](https://galaxy.ansible.com).
 Ansible Galaxy is a community hub for finding and sharing Ansible content.
 It provides features like rating, quality testing, proper searching and so on.
 For example, the role mentioned above can be found in Ansible Galaxy at [ansible_security/ids_rule](https://galaxy.ansible.com/ansible_security/ids_rule).

-On your control host, you can use the `ansible-galaxy` tool to download and install ids_rule role with a single command:
+On the command line, you can use the `ansible-galaxy` tool to download and install the `ids_rule` role with a single command.
+Execute the following command in a terminal of your VS Code online editor:

 ```bash
 [student<X>@ansible ~]$ ansible-galaxy install ansible_security.ids_rule